HaseloffLab/MariusRebmannThesis/README.md

 ## Loop assembly parts

-The `sequences` folder contains the plasmid sequences described in the __Section 2.1__ of the thesis.
+The `plasmid-maps` folder contains the plasmid sequences described in the __Section 2.1__ of the thesis.

 The plasmid maps can be viewed at [Benchling](https://benchling.com/mariusrebmann/f_/aVSKR2za-thesis_marius_rebmann/)